realA10001986/Time-Circuits-Display/README.md

 - If you chose "SELECT LEVEL", you can now select the desired level by pressing ENTER repeatedly.
 There are 20 levels available.
 The volume knob is now ignored.
 - Hold ENTER to save and quit the menu

+You can also quickly set the volume by typing a code on the keypad followed by ENTER.
+300-319 select a level, 399 enables the volume knob.

-If you are using a Rotary Encoder for volume, you need to disable the volume knob by pre-selecting a level here.
+If you are using a Rotary Encoder for volume, you need to disable the volume knob by pre-selecting a level (00-19).
 While the built-in volume knob is active, the Rotary Encoder will do nothing.

 #### How to select the music folder number: